-Selling internationally is the ultimate goal for many firms, but before you can actually do so, you’ll need to localise labels and product packaging and guarantee they are compliant with regulations in all your international markets (labelling requirements differ from country to country, including information such as nutritional values, allergens, and expiry dates).
+Selling internationally is the ultimate goal for many firms, but before you can actually do so, you’ll need to localize labels and product packaging and guarantee they are compliant with regulations in all your international markets (labeling requirements differ from country to country, including information such as nutritional values, allergens, and expiry dates).

-Your marketing team will want their documents and campaign to retain the tone of voice and persuasiveness across languages but also adapt to the different cultural sensitivities.
-While your legal department will need to get documents such as patents or terms and conditions translated fast in order to seize the market opportunities.
+Your marketing team will want their documents and campaign to retain the tone of voice and persuasiveness across languages but also adapt to different cultural sensitivities.
+Your legal department will need to get documents such as patents or terms and conditions translated quickly in order to seize the market opportunities.